 Our meanderings took us by quite a few plaques commemorating Civil Rights marches in the early '60s.
 At the time Birmingham was known as the most segregated city in the US.
 Its population of 60% whites and 40% blacks were very much kept apart.
 Jim went to all white schools and had no black friends.
 Blacks had separate entrances to buildings and were barred from the city's parks.
 It was against the law for blacks and whites to even play checkers together.
 Martin Luther King led marches in the city.
 There were a number of marches of mostly children that the local authorities tried to thwart with dogs and high-powered jets of water.
 The extreme racist culture had even infected Jim at the time to join the hoards of whites who lined the streets taunting the blacks with the n-word as they marched.
 It is hard to imagine the Jim of today as such a person, but such was that era.
 He showed me the exact spot he stood as a college student during one of the marches.
 It was a block from the park where many of the marches originated, now known as Place of Reconciliation and Revolution.
 A statue of King stood at one corner and statues of children being attacked by dogs and other statues filled the square.

 Also in the square were two cyclists who patrol the city to provide assistance to those in need.
-They can fix flat tires for cyclists or motorists.
-They also have battery packs to jump start cars.
+They can fix flat tires for cyclists or motorists and carry battery packs to jump start cars.
 They also look out for the homeless, directing them to agencies that can assist them.
 They are privately funded by the local business association.
 They brightened our day.

-As we cycled about, Jim marveled at how few people were about and how little traffic was on the streets.
+As we cycled about, Jim marveled at the scarcity of people and how little traffic was on the streets.
 It was a stark contrast to his ride into the city the day before.
 The outlying areas were more clogged with traffic than he had ever seen.
 The downtown didn't seem to be in particular decline, but it wasn't thriving as in days of yore.
 As always, I felt privileged to be sharing this experience with Jim.
 It was a final superlative few hours after five days of travel with as sensitive and reflective of a friend as one could have.